rightjs/rightjs-docs/docs/en/tutorials/top-features.md

 RightJS also has a built-in AJAX forms support.
 All you need to do in order to send a form via AJAX is to call the {Form#send} method.
-This will automatically handle all the routine operations, like locking/unlocking form, collecting data, displaying/hiding spinners, and so one.
+This will automatically handle all the routine operations, like locking/unlocking form, collecting data, displaying/hiding spinners, and so on.

 More of that, if your form has files to upload, RightJS will automatically try to submit your form via a hidden IFrame element.
 The API in this case